Preparing for your JSA interview

 You can also ask to only apply for jobs that pay enough to cover your needs.
 For example, if you need to travel to work by taxi, your salary needs to be enough to cover the taxi costs.

 Take any proof you have with you - for example a letter from your doctor that explains the effect your health has on your ability to work.

 Make sure your work coach understands that you want to work.
 For example, let them know if there are times of day when your condition isn't so bad and say which jobs you'll be good at.

 If your condition often changes, think which pattern of working would suit you now.
 You'll be able to change your jobseeker's agreement later if your health gets worse.

 If you've challenged an ESA decision

-If you're applying for JSA while you wait for a decision about your ESA mandatory reconsideration, contact your nearest Citizens Advice.
+If you're applying for JSA while you wait for a decision about your ESA, contact your nearest Citizens Advice.
 They'll help you prepare for your JSA interview.